justinksw/leetcode-practice/readme.md

 - Output: 4
 - Explanation: The longest consecutive elements sequence is [1, 2, 3, 4].
 Therefore its length is 4.

+Note: The point is to find the starting num. `if num - 1 not in num_set`

 ```python
 class Solution(object):
     def longestConsecutive(self, nums):